Dorset: Modern history

 The dissolution of the monasteries (1536–1541) met little resistance in Dorset and many of the county's abbeys, including Shaftesbury, Cerne and Milton, were sold to private owners.
 In 1642, at the commencement of the English Civil War, the Royalists took control of the entire county apart from Poole and Lyme Regis.
 However, within three years their gains had been almost entirely reversed by the Parliamentarians.
 An uprising of Clubmen—vigilantes weary of the depredations of the war—took place in Dorset in 1645.
 Some 2,000 of these rebels offered battle to Lord Fairfax's Parliamentary army at Hambledon Hill but they were easily routed.
 Sherborne Castle was taken by Fairfax that same year and in 1646 Corfe Castle, the last remaining Royalist stronghold in Dorset, was captured after an act of betrayal: both were subsequently slighted.
 The Duke of Monmouth's unsuccessful attempt to overthrow James II began when he landed at Lyme Regis in 1685.
 A series of trials known as the Bloody Assizes took place to punish the rebels.
-Over a five-day period in Dorchester, Judge Jeffreys presided over 312 cases: 74 of the accused were executed, 175 were transported, and nine were publicly whipped.
+Over a five-day period in Dorchester, Judge Jeffreys presided over 312 cases: 74 of the accused were executed, 175 were sentenced to penal transportation, and nine were publicly whipped.
 In 1686, at Charborough Park, a meeting took place to plot the downfall of James II of England.
 This meeting was effectively the start of the Glorious Revolution.